LAStools/LAStools/bin/lasdistance_README.txt

   by default.
 With '-step_xy 1.0' the granularity of this grid can be adjusted up or down.

-  Please license from martin@rapidlasso.com before using lasdistance commercially.
+  Please license from info@rapidlasso.de before using lasdistance commercially.
 Please note that the unlicensed version will set intensity, gps_time, user data, and point source ID to zero, slightly change the LAS point order, and randomly add a tiny